maiahirsch/maiahirsch.github.io/docs/lab7.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cPGe_ZuRw64?si=p2HoFTTKNWN0gFh5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+The P term (magenta) starts high when the car is far from the wall and decreases as it approaches, going negative briefly when the car overshoots before settling near zero at the target.
+The D term (purple) is negative during the fast approach as it resists the rapid change in error, then crosses zero as the car decelerates.
+The I term (orange) remains small throughout since the KF provides a clean enough estimate to keep steady-state error low.

 ![Everything together](assets/lab7/PIDKFdistancetarget.png)

 ## Discussion